tcolwell7/for_fun_weekly_projects/README.md

 Scraped multi‑year trade preference utilisation data, cleaned and structured it, and built a repeatable pipeline for future updates.

 2. R data analysis of utilisation trade data
 Analysed the scraped dataset: top countries, commodity drivers, time‑series trends, and utilisation patterns.
-Produced a structured analytical report.
+Basic but foundational R data wrangling.

 3. TBC
 (Will update as the project progresses.)